toshimichimiki/Test-Rebase/README.md

 # How does `git rebase` works?
-This repository is my personal lesson for `git rebase`.
+This repository is personal lesson for `git rebase`.
 There is fake text below.
 You should not care about all my text in this repo.

 ## Where did master chief go?
 Master chief have gone to nowhere.